tricodex/huggingface-dl/README.md

 download_with_progress(repo_id, local_path, repo_type)

 ```
 ## Important Notes

 - **Token Security:** Keep your Hugging Face token confidential.
 Never share it publicly or commit it to version control.
 - **Rate Limits:** Hugging Face has rate limits on API usage.
 If you encounter issues, try using a valid token or wait for a while before retrying.

-## Credits

-This script is inspired by the `huggingface_hub` library, which provides the core functionality for interacting with the Hugging Face Hub.
-Please refer to the [huggingface_hub repository](https://github.com/huggingface/huggingface_hub) for more details.

 ## License

 This script is licensed under the MIT [LICENSE](LICENSE).